11/3/2020

 Log in now, or create a free account to access bonus Pearls features.

 Urodynamic testing evaluates lower urinary tract function by measuring urinary storage and voiding functionality.
 Testing includes uroflowmetry, cystometrography, and urethral pressure profilometry.
 The first step is to perform uroflowmetry.
-The patient is asked to empty their bladder into a commode connected to a flowmeter.
+The patient empties their bladder into a commode connected to a flowmeter.
 The average woman can empty a full bladder in 15 to 20 seconds with an average flow rate of 20 mL/sec.
 Voiding dysfunction is diagnosed if the flow rate is less than 15 mL/sec with urine volume retention greater than 200 mL.

 The instantaneous bladder pressure is recorded when a patient leaks urine with cough (cough leak point pressure) or Valsalva maneuver (Valsalva leak point pressure).
 Cough leak point pressure or Valsalva leak point pressure less than 60 cm H20 is indicative of intrinsic sphincter deficiency.
 Pressures higher than these values are an indication that the urethral sphincter is functioning normally and that urethral hypermobility is the cause of stress urinary incontinence.

-The diagnosis of overactive bladder can be made with or without leakage and is evident by an acute increase in detrusor pressure during the filling phase of cystometrography.
-There is no set minimum increase to detect a detrusor contraction, but it must be a distinct rise in detrusor pressure.
-Gradual, sustained rises in detrusor pressure, in comparison, are indicative of noncompliant bladders due to etiologies such as radiation, advanced interstitial cystitis, or surgery.
-This rise occurs because the bladder cannot appropriately expand as it is being filled.
-Patients with poorly compliant bladders that reach detrusor pressures above 40 cm H20 (outside of coughing, Valsalva maneuver, or distinct detrusor contraction) are at risk of upper urinary tract disease because such high resting bladder pressures can lead to vesicourethral reflux, hydronephrosis, and eventual kidney damage.
+The diagnosis of overactive bladder (with or without leakage) occurs when there is an acute increase in detrusor pressure during the filling phase of cystometrography.
+Although there is no set minimum increase to detect a detrusor contraction, there is a distinct rise in detrusor pressure.
+Sustained rises in detrusor pressureare indicative of noncompliant bladders.
+Radiation, advanced interstitial cystitis, or surgery result in a bladder that cannot expand or fill appropriatelyPoorly compliant bladders that reach detrusor pressures above 40 cm H20 increase the risk for vesicourethral reflux, hydronephrosis, and kidney damage.

 Further Reading:

 Committee Opinion No. 603: Evaluation of uncomplicated stress urinary incontinence in women before surgical treatment.
 Obstet Gynecol.
 2014 Jun;123(6):1403-7. doi: 10.1097/01.AOG.0000450759.34453.31.
 PMID: 24848922.
+(Reaffirmed 2018, 2024)

-Initial Publication: November 2020; Revised May 2022
+Initial Publication: November 2020; Revised May 2022; Revised March 2024.

 ********** Notice Regarding Use ************